iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 \end{aligned}
 $$

 This is called the proximal operator, parameterized by a convexity information related parameter $t$, and the non-smooth function named $h(x)$.
-Please read [[Moreau Envelope and Proximal Mapping]] for more in depth discussion, their proven properties will be referred to later.
+Please read [[Moreau Envelope and Convex Proximal Mapping]] for more in depth discussion, their proven properties will be referred to later.

 ---
 ### **The Proximal Gradient Descend Method**